jihado-i/Food-Ordering/README.md

 - FontAwesome icons

 ## Resources Used
-- Freepik.com & pexels.com: Sources used for images
+- Freepik.com & pexels.com: Sources used for images.

 ## Objective
 The project focuses particularly on visual effects, animations, and details that enhance user experience.
 The aim is to create an interface that captivates users and presents the restaurant's products attractively.